akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week2/Part_2_Functional_Modelling/README.md

 ## Verification and Testing Strategy

 ### Functional Verification Approach
 Before moving to RTL implementation, we need to thoroughly verify our functional model.
-This includes:

-**Unit Testing**: Testing each component individually to ensure it meets specifications.
-We verify that RVMYTH executes instructions correctly, the PLL generates stable clocks, and the DAC produces accurate analog outputs.

-**Integration Testing**: Testing how components work together.
-This is where we often find issues that weren't apparent when testing components in isolation.

-**System-Level Testing**: Running complete application scenarios to ensure the entire system meets its intended purpose.

-### Expected Outputs and Validation
-Our functional model should predict what outputs we'll see for given inputs.
-For VSDBabySoC, this means:

-- Specific analog voltage levels for known digital inputs
-- Timing relationships between clock edges and data changes
-- Power consumption estimates for different operating modes

----

 ## Transition to RTL Design

 ### What Functional Modeling Provides